keanteng/blueautomata/docs/concepts.md

 ```

-But there are still some datasets that still not able to process by his program, so Travis decides to devise a separate algorithm for some of the non-routine datasets.
+But there are still some datasets that still not able to process by his program, so Travis decides to devise a separate algorithm for some non-routine datasets.

 ## Some Worse Case
 !!! warning